 If there are other persons (eg employees, Councillors, members of the public or the Council’s contractors) who can provide relevant information, the Investigator should try to obtain it from them in advance of the meeting with the employee.

-The Investigator has no authority to take disciplinary action.
+The Investigator has no authority to impose disciplinary action.
 Their role is to establish the facts of the case as quickly as possible and prepare a report that recommends to the staffing committee whether or not disciplinary action should be taken.

 The Investigator’s report will contain their recommendations and the findings on which they were based.
 They will recommend either: